CESNET/libyang/tools/lint/examples/README.md

 ```
 > help searchpath
 Usage: searchpath [--clear] [<modules-dir-path> ...]
-                  Set paths of directories where to search for imports and
+                  Set paths of directories where to search for imports and includes
-                  includes of the schema modules.
-The current working directory
+                  of the schema modules.
+Subdirectories are also searched.
+The current
-                  and the path of the module being added is used implicitly.
+                  working directory and the path of the module being added is used implicitly.
-                  The 'load' command uses these paths to search even for the
+                  The 'load' command uses these paths to search even for the schema modules
-                  schema modules to be loaded.
+                  to be loaded.
 ```

 The input files referred in this document are available together with this